EduardoTrevino/Project-VR-NPCGPT/README.md

 Breakdown and reason for using Frameworks/Plugins/Technology:
 For this Project I decided we should build it using **OpenXR**.
 OpenXR allows for future integration of XR (Virtual and Augmented Reality) improvements to upgrade the user interaction as the technology begins to diffuse.

 For the Game Engine we decided on Unreal Engine 5.1.
-Unreal Engine has seen alot of use in the
+Unreal Engine has seen a lot of use in the Digital Twin (IOT) space, immersive simulation training and gaming, and for generating synthetic data for machine learning models/environments for reinforcement learning AI models.
+This presents an opportunity to learn a high demanding technology with near-infinite B2B, B2C market opportunities.